 Once the roof is inspected, you can download the Tesla app and monitor the system’s production!

-You should also keep Tesla’s reputation in mind if you’re considering the solar roof.
-While they are extremely popular for their electric cars, the consistently low customer reviews for Tesla Energy suggest they aren’t the best solar option out there.
+You should also keep Tesla’s reputation in mind if you’re considering the Solar Roof.
+While they are extremely popular for their electric cars, the historically low customer reviews for Tesla Energy suggest their after-sales customer service isn’t the best.

-Tesla has also begun cancelling some orders for solar roof systems, claiming that the homes weren’t in Tesla’s service territory.
-So, it’s up to you to decide if the unreliable service from Tesla when it comes to the solar roof and their low customer reviews makes the solar roof worth it.
+In 2020, Tesla began canceling some orders for Solar Roof systems, claiming that the homes weren’t in Tesla’s service territory.
+More recently, they even upped the Solar Roof prices by over 30% for people who already signed Tesla contracts.
+So, it’s up to you to decide if the inconsistencies in Tesla’s customer service when it comes to the Solar Roof are worth it.

-Before you jump into ordering their solar roof product, you should get multiple quotes from solar installers in your area to make sure you’re getting the best price for solar panels.
+Before you jump into ordering their Solar Roof product, you should get multiple quotes from solar installers in your area to make sure you’re getting the best price and quality for your solar panel installation.